 Students who study abroad during the summer receive financial aid through Northwestern and may obtain loans from external lenders such as Law Access, Lawloans, and CitiAssist.
 The cost is equal to the cost of the program.
 Students ARE NOT billed Northwestern tuition if they study abroad during the summer.

-*Transfer students, 2YR JD students, and JD-MBA students are not eligible to participate in the school year study abroad program.
+*Transfer students, 2YR JD students, and JD-MBA students are not eligible to participate in the semester study abroad program.

 1. School of Law Rules Governing Exchanges